junxit/us-congress-bills-115/bill.md

   - **(7)** by redesignating paragraphs (10) through (14) as paragraphs (9) through (13), respectively;
   - **(8)** in paragraph (9) (as redesignated), by striking “of microenterprise development”;
   - **(9)** in paragraph (10) to read as follows:
-    > - **(10)** *Practitioner institution* The term practitioner institution means a not-for-profit entity, financial intermediary, telecommunications firm with a mobile money platform, a village and savings loan group, or any other entity that provides services authorized under section 252 that benefits micro, small and medium-sized enterprise clients.
+    > - **(10)** *Practitioner institution* The term practitioner institution means a not-for-profit entity, financial intermediary, information and communications technology firm with a mobile money platform, a village and savings loan group, or any other entity that provides financial or business development services authorized under section 252 that benefits micro, small and medium-sized enterprise clients.

   - **(10)** in paragraph (12) (as redesignated)—
     - **(A)** in the heading, by striking “united states-supported microfinance institution” and inserting “united states-supported financial intermediary”; and